All Articles/

 Cats

-Most chigger bites resolve within 1 to 2 weeks as irritation fades.
-Here’s how to help your pet recover:
+Most chigger bites resolve within 1 to 2 weeks as the irritation fades.
+Here is how to help your pet through the healing process:

 Immediate Care